 There are three non-summative portions of the assessment, but only two are required.
 The non-summative portion may consist of a diagnostic assessment that is used to measure student knowledge and skills as they relate to professional development.

 A second kind of non-summative assessment is the midyear assessment, which is performance based and used to measure standards that are typically difficult to gather.
 Last, there is a speaking and listening assessment that could be used to measure a student’s ability to communicate and comprehend ideas.

 At the present time, the median estimated cost to provide the PARCC is less than $30 a student per year.
 The initial start-up cost may be a little higher in that pencil-and-paper administration may be required before the technology is in place.

 Administration costs may be adjusted in the future as technology continues to evolve.
-The consortium of expertise and information that PARCC provides is an innovative and strategic way to develop students for the demands of the 21st generation.
+The consortium of expertise and information that PARCC provides is an innovative and strategic way to develop students for the demands of the current generation.